Jergar92/Game_Engine/README.md

-	*Hierarchy ==> Open/Close the Console windows (Hierarchy info below) *Inspector ==>Open/Close the Configuration windows Inspectorinfo below) *Folders ==>Open/Close the Profiler windows(Folders info below)
+	*Hierarchy ==> Open/Close the Console windows (Hierarchy info below) *Inspector ==>Open/Close the Configuration windows Inspectorinfo below) *Folders ==>Open/Close the Profiler windows(Folders info below) *Debug ==> Hover to see the debug options
+		 	* Pulse on draw raycast to see the raycast
+			* Pulse on draw quadtree to se the quadtree

 *Help ====>Open Help submenu